justbiped/step-bar/README.md

 ```

-if you don't customize the button text tint, the tint of done text will be the same of back and next step buttons
+if you don't customize the button text tint, the tint of done text will be the same of back and next step butto